RebootJeff/rebootjeff.github.io/source/_posts/2013-10-06-hackr-diary-week-2.markdown

 The algorithms sprint was a fantastic challenge, but there was no specific set of knowledge to learn.
 It felt like the main goal of the sprint was to get students' minds thinking in more computer-oriented ways.
 We were taught some basics about time complexity, but we didn't go into much depth about Big-O notation.
 We briefly described actions (e.g., deleting data from an array) and algorithms (e.g., solutions to the [n-queens puzzle](http://en.wikipedia.org/wiki/Eight_queens_puzzle#Related_problems)) as constant, linear, quadratic, polynomial, and exponential (as opposed to discussing the nuances of O(c), O(n), O(n^2), O(n^c), O(c^n), etc).

-The main takeaway was that we should worry more about macro-optimizations (storing data in variables in a way that allows for constant-time lookup) rather than micro-optimizations (improving a `for` loop so then it loops fewer times).
-Micro-optimizations are good, but they aren't as valuable when just creating prototypes, minimum viable products, etc.
+The main takeaway was that we should worry more about macro optimizations (storing data in variables in a way that allows for constant-time lookup) rather than micro optimizations (improving a `for` loop so then it loops fewer times). **Micro optimizations are good, but they aren't very valuable when you're just creating prototypes, minimum viable products, etc.**

-I'm somewhat disappointed that we weren't taught specific algorithms such as quicksort, binary search, etc. I'm under the assumption that all software developers need to know the "greatest hits" of algorithms (although, I'm also under the assumption that such knowledge is more useful in tech interviews than in day-to-day coding).
+I'm somewhat disappointed that we weren't taught specific algorithms such as quicksort, binary search, etc. I'm under the assumption that all software developers need to know the "greatest hits" of algorithms.
+Although, I'm also under the assumption that such knowledge is more useful in tech interviews than in day-to-day coding.

 #### Layout/Positioning (HTML/CSS)